wp-plugins/smilies-themer/readme.txt

     * English (en_US)
     * Spanish (es_ES)

-To collaborate, just download default.po at the plugin' homepage, translate it and send it to me.
+To collaborate, just download default.po at the plugin's homepage, translate it and send it to me.
 Thanks in advance.

 == Installation ==